 As a reader of ChristianPF, I assume that you agree with this statement: “Even if you pay off every debt, build a fully funded emergency fund, invest wisely for retirement, save for your children’s college fund, and pay off your house early, you could still be missing the most important personal finance principle: giving!”

-But agreeing and becoming a fanatic giver are not the same thing.
+But agreeing and becoming a zealous giver are not the same thing.
 Hopefully, these amazing stories will inspire you (and me) to become better givers.

 LeTourneau was the maker of nearly 300 inventions, and had hundreds of patents in his lifetime.
 As he succeeded financially, he increased his giving to the point where he was giving 90% of his income to the Lord’s work.